deemetree-at-satelligence/pypiserver-appengine/README.md

 Running a pypiserver on AppEngine backend with Google Cloud Storage.

+> Disclaimer: This is not a library but an example of a way how to set it up.

 ## The small setup

 1. Pypiserver with this plugin runs on App Engine